univention/ucs-school/doc/devel/dev_rabbit_hole.md

 - **app**, **shares**, **print**, **mail**: examples for apps and services
 - **umc**: the univention managament center, the central management component
-- **ucr**: key/value store for variables; used in scripts and for generating **configfiles** for apps and services
+- **ucr**: key/value store for variables; used in scripts and for generating **configfiles** for apps and services [ucr]
 - **udm**: is a wrapper around the **ldap**, to add ucs specific logic around the 'pure' ldap objects.
 Among other handles CRUD of dependend objects.
-Objects within ldap have *attributes*, objects from udm have *properties*.
+Objects within ldap have *attributes*, objects from udm have *properties*. [udm]
 - **samba**: provides active direcory services and other sharing services (print, shares).
 Is synced with the ldap using a connector, e.g. s4 connector in this case.